 Are you familiar with David Allen’s famous 2-minute rule?
 The idea is that you break down your tasks into smaller segments.
 If an item on your list takes two minutes or less to carry out, you just do it.
 Right then and there.
 This same concept can be applied to your SEO.
 Once you create a website, you may be wondering, what is SEO?
-Search engine optimization simply means boosting the chances of your websitebeing found on Google when a person searches for something relevant to your site’s products or services.
+Search engine optimization simply means boosting the chances of your website being found on Google when a person searches for something relevant to your site’s products or services.
 It’s a pretty big deal, since the more people reach you online, the more they can hopefully convert into paying customers.
-Meaning: mo’ traffic, mo’ money.

-If you’ve already bagged yourself some SEO skills, you know that it can take some time to see results.
-However, this doesn’t mean that you need to wait for GOT Season 8 to start working.
-There are some very simple items you can tick off your website’s to-do list that can hugely benefit your ranking in the long run.
+If you’ve already bagged yourself some SEO skills, you know that it can take some time to see results or a return on your SEO ROI.
+However there are still some very simple items you can tick off your website SEO to-do list that can hugely benefit your ranking in the long run.
 But don’t take our word for it.
-All of the following recommendations have been tried and tested by real businesses from different locations and activities, and have proven to be extremely successful.
-These sites were able to rank on page 1 of Google for competitive keywords in their industry, all by implementing these effective DIY SEO tips:
+All of the following recommendations (let's not call them SEO trends) have been tried and tested by real businesses from different locations and activities, and have proven to be extremely successful.

 01. Get a free personalized SEO plan

-Another extremely cool benefit: thanks to Wix SEO Wiz, your website can get indexed instantly.
+Another extremely cool benefit: thanks to Wix SEO features is instant indexing for your website.
 Indexing is what search engine bots do when identifying a web page and saving its information.
 And since being indexed is the first step to ranking, you can see how valuable it is that this crucial action is done within the tool (in just a click).
 And Google agrees.
 In the most recent Google I/O, Mariya Moeva, Developer Advocate at Google, mentioned the Wiz as a groundbreaking tool.

 02. Boost your content with keywords